FIXTradingCommunity/silverflash/README.md

 See the License for the specific language governing permissions and limitations under the License.

-## Requirements
+## Prerequisites
 This project requires Java 8.
 It should run on any platform for which the JVM is supported.

 This project is intended to otherwise require minimal dependencies.

 ## Build
 The project is built with Maven.
-For development details, see the project wiki.
+For developer details, see the project wiki.